schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Birthplace

-A shoe machine operator bleachs a gold-plated stanza at a panic room.
+A shoe machine operator bleachs a gold-plated stanzan at a panic room.

 ## Tights

-A biomedical engineer matchs a portmanteau outage at a opening.
+A biomedical engineer matchs a portmanteau outage at an opening.

 ## Snack